GuildSA/corona-hack-pack/README.md

 ###The Corona SDK - Ep 6 - User Input

 In this video we will learn how to collect user input from the keyboard and use it to move an image around the screen.
-I'll also discuss how ot use delta-time or, the amount of time that elapsed since the last frame, so we can move objects at consistent speed regardless of game's frame rate.
+I'll also discuss how to use delta-time or, the amount of time that elapsed since the last frame, so we can move objects at consistent speed regardless of game's frame rate.

 [Video Link](https://youtu.be/FB0ZayijyiY)